Realestate-Module-Predictions/Real_estate/README.md

  - Cleaned data is saved in the database

-## Exploratory Analysis and Visualisations
+## Exploratory Analysis and Visualisations:

 #### Importing the original dataset csv